 (Adds background, updates prices)

-NEW YORK/LONDON, Jan 5 (Reuters) - Arabica coffee, raw sugar and cocoa on ICE Futures U.S. fell on Friday with a firmer dollar helping to halt recent run-ups.
+LONDON, Jan 5 (Reuters) - Raw sugar and arabica coffee futures fell on Friday with a firmer dollar and a retreat in crude oil helping to halt recent run-ups, while cocoa prices also weakened.

-* A stronger dollar and a decline in crude oil prices weighed on prices, but the market remained underpinned by the prospect of index fund buying starting on Monday as funds rebalance after sugar's poor performance in 2017, dealers said.
+* But the market was underpinned by the prospect of index fund buying starting on Monday as funds rebalance after sugar's poor performance in 2017.

-* The strong flow of cocoa to Ivory Coast ports has kept the market on the defensive, dealers said.
+* Dealers said the current strong flow of cocoa to ports in Ivory Coast was keeping the market on the defensive although it was seeing sporadic short covering rallies.